jogengnagel/Seminararbeit/src/chapters/3_Methodology_of_Comparison.typ

 == Comparison Criteria
 The evaluation of the tools is based on the following dimensions:
-The criteria are selected to reflect the *technical capabililties*, *operational complexity* and *ecosystem integration* of the tools ensuring a complete evaluation of their respective strengths and weaknesses.
+The criteria are selected to reflect the *technical capabilities*, *operational complexity* and *ecosystem integration* of the tools ensuring a complete evaluation of their respective strengths and weaknesses.

 *Architecture & Data Model*
 The underlying architecture determines how metrics are ingested, stored, and queried.